Boreas618/Notes/operating-systems/processes-and-signals.md

 A pointer to the thread’s stack and a copy of its processor registers.

-In some systems, the general-purpose registers for a stopped thread are stored on the top of the stack, and the TCB contains only a pointer to the stack.
-In other systems, the TCB contains space for a copy of all processor registers.
+In some systems, the general-purpose registers for a stopped thread are stored on the top of the stack, and the TCB contains only a pointer to the stack (Many early and simplistic computer architectures and operating systems employed this method).
+In other systems, the TCB contains space for a copy of all processor registers (*nix).

 <img src="https://p.ipic.vip/at02p3.png" alt="" width="375">